afragen/git-updater/README.md

 ### GitHub Private Repositories

 In order to specify a private repository you will need to obtain a [personal access token](https://github.com/settings/tokens/new).
-Once you have this, simply add the token to the appropriate plugin or theme in the Settings page.
+Once you have this, simply add the token to the appropriate plugin or theme in the Settings tab.

 Leave this empty if the plugin or theme is in a public repository.

 ### Bitbucket Private Repositories

-Add your personal Bitbucket username and password in the Settings page.
+Add your personal Bitbucket username and password in the Settings tab.
 In order to authenticate with the Bitbucket API you will need to have at least `read` privileges for the Bitbucket private repository.

-In order to specify a private repository you will need to check the box next to the repository name in the Settings page.
+In order to specify a private repository you will need to check the box next to the repository name in the Settings tab.

 Leave this unchecked if the plugin or theme is in a public repository.